NivethaJay1227/NIVETHA-JAYAKUMAR-AnswersAi-Fullstack/README.md

 Node.js and npm installed on your machine.
 PostgreSQL database installed and running locally.
 Git installed for cloning the project repository.
+(Add your own Anthropic API key since it does not let me upload my API key to Github)

 Installation and Setup:
 Here are the deployment instructions for running the FullStack ChatBOT application on localhost: